knela96/Dev_class5_handout/README.md

 ## Debug keys

-F1 - To start from the very first level
+F1 - To restart from the very first level

-F2 - To start from the beginning of the current level
+F2 - To restart from the beginning of the current level

 F5 - Save the current state

 F6 - Load the previous state

-F9 - To view colliders and logic of the game
+F9 - To view colliders, pathfinding, and logic of the game

 F10 - God mode